Interview with Miriam Bale, Artistic Director of the Indie Memphis Film Festival

 It takes me a while to vibe with someone, so 20-minute interviews are tough.
 Miriam was really chill, though, and happy to jump right in and start talking about Bergman, diversity in film programming, and her position at Indie Memphis.
 I hope everyone enjoys our conversation as much as I did.

-Interview with Miriam Bale:
+Interview with Miriam Bale

-WiR: Are you based in Memphis?
+Woman in Revolt: Are you based in Memphis?
 How did you get involved with the film festival?

-MB: I'm based in LA and go back-and-forth to Memphis.
+Miriam Bale: I'm based in LA and go back-and-forth to Memphis.
 I came to the festival a couple of years ago as part of the jury and really loved it.
 I was drawn to it because I had heard it was one of the only general (not specifically black) indie film festivals with black audiences.
 When I got there and found out that was the case, I fell in love with the programming and the people who ran it.
 When the person who was programming it at the time, Brandon Harris, stepped down, they thought I would be a good fit.
 I've been there for 2 years.

 I've never actually been to the festival, but I've covered films from it in the past.
 The programming is always really interesting and diverse, and it seems like there are lots of good panels and talks.
 It's one I'd love to attend.